 Just as their proposals tackle critical problems in innovative ways, the teams feature faculty members from diverse fields.
 The investigators’ backgrounds range from mechanical and aerospace engineering to architecture, ophthalmology and management of complex systems.
 More than half the projects include pre-tenure faculty, and 85 percent of this year’s lead investigators are new CITRIS Seed Award recipients.

-Since 2008, the CITRIS Seed Funding program has supported more than 235 projects and over 425 researchers, resulting in extramural funding up to four times the initial investment within three years of completion.
+Since 2008, the CITRIS Seed Funding program has supported more than 235 projects and almost 400 researchers, resulting in extramural funding up to four times the initial investment within three years of completion.
 CITRIS Seed Awards facilitate the scientific groundwork, data collection and prototyping necessary to pursue larger research or commercialization awards that address major unsolved challenges.

 The following proposals received 2021 awards:

 Air-drag-reducing microstructured surfaces (ARMS) for improved fuel efficiency

 Principal Investigators: Grace Gu (Lead PI, UC Berkeley), Stephen Robinson (UC Davis)